 So, classic confocal images are not super-resolution images as regards the lateral resolution.
 However, lateral resolution is improved by a further narrowing of the pinhole diaphragm.
 For the (admittedly only theoretical) case of a pinhole with a diameter of 0, an improvement of around 1.4 × could be expected as shown in Figure 5.
 In between (sub-1 AU-confocal), improvements are possible.
 The notoriously sensitive fluorescence samples, rely on high transmission of the optical components (AOBS and SP Detector) and a sensitive sensor (here, HyD is the choice).
 The advantage is that no other modifications are required, apart from the classic confocal microscope (provided the design meets the above mentioned criteria).

 Resolution in the above defined sense, can additionally be enhanced by subsequent deconvolution.
 Here, high efficiency and detector sensitivity have a positive effect, too, as deconvolution algorithms expect an appropriately high signal-to-noise ratio.
+The Leica TCS SP8 with HyVolution 2 combines a high sensitivity and low noise confocal microscope with professional SVI Huygens deconvolution software allowing seamless image restoration at an instant.
+This concept can reach resolution better than 140 nm, for all configuration options as a freely tunable spectral 5-channel confocal.

 Another idea for improving the resolution of confocal microscopes was given the name "Image Scanning Microscopy" or "Re-scan confocal microscopy ".
 This method takes advantage of the fact that the FWHM of the point image in a confocal microscope is slightly narrower outside the central diffraction disk than in the center.
 Basically, this is equivalent to the observation that a poorly centered pinhole leads to slightly better resolution than a well centered one – although this comes at immense cost to intensity.